-Air entraining agents (AEA) are used to entrain air in concrete when a structure will be exposed to moisture, freeze thaw cycles and deicing chemicals.
+Air entraining agents (AEA) are concrete admixtures used to entrain air in concrete when a structure will be exposed to moisture, freeze-thaw cycles and deicing chemicals.
 Concrete is a porous material and water moves through these pores.
 When temperatures drop below freezing, water in concrete begins to freeze and the powerful expansive forces of freezing water can damage the concrete.
 Air entraining agents entrain air by generating millions of stable, microscopic air voids in concrete.
 These uniformly dispersed air voids provide relief from the expansive freezing water, thereby preventing freeze thaw deterioration.

 If concrete exposed to freeze thaw cycling is not properly air entrained, the durability of the concrete will be compromised and the service life of the structure will be shortened.
 Some examples of structures that require air entrained concrete in cold regions include parking structures, bridge decks, highway pavements, curbs, and sidewalks.